Nihilantropy/cpp/README.md

 ### 3. **RAII (Resource Acquisition Is Initialization)** 🔒

-C++ manages resource allocation and deallocation using constructors and destructors.
+C++ manages resource allocation and deallocation using costructors and destructors.
 This principle helps prevent resource leaks and ensures that resources are properly cleaned up when objects go out of scope.

 ## 🚀 Breaking Free from C Norms